-24.2 Chemistry
+25.2 Chemistry

-24.2.1 Adaptive Rosenbrock solver with mechanism auto-reduction
+25.2.1 Adaptive Rosenbrock solver with mechanism auto-reduction

-In Lin et al. [[Lin et al., 2023]], the authors introduce an adaptive Rosenbrock solver with on-the-fly mechanism reduction in The Kinetic PreProcessor (KPP) version 3.0.0 and later.
+In Lin et al. [2023], the authors introduce an adaptive Rosenbrock solver with on-the-fly mechanism reduction in The Kinetic PreProcessor (KPP) version 3.0.0 and later.
 While this adaptive solver is available for all GEOS-Chem simulations that use the fullchem simulation, it is disabled by default.

-To activate the adaptive Rosenbrock solver with mechanism auto-reduction, edit the line of geoschem_config. yml indicated below:
+To activate the adaptive Rosenbrock solver with mechanism auto-reduction, edit the line of geoschem_config.yml indicated below: